Skip to content

 Who should refer: partners and senior managers are best placed to identify funding needs in review meetings.
 Some firms brief their bookkeeping team to flag cash flow warning signs.

 How to talk about it: “We’ve partnered with Fundably to give clients access to 50+ business lenders.
-If your business has a funding need, we can introduce you and they’ll handle the rest — there’s no obligation and no cost to apply.”
+If your business has a funding need, we can introduce you and they’ll handle the rest.
+There’s no obligation and no cost to apply.”

 What to put on your website: a short “Business Funding” section linking to your partner portal adds credibility and generates inbound referrals from prospective clients researching your firm.